 The nine following principles help any team, big or small, work hard and achieve big goals:

-Create a clear chain of command.
 Corporate structures exist for a reason.
-Everyone on the team needs to know who they report to.
+Everyone on the team needs to know to who they report.
 One person can’t be in charge of an entire team.
 Management tasks need to be delegated so the team can work more efficiently.

-Work relationships key.
-Even though professional relationships are supposed to be businesslike, it’s important to make a personal connection with your team.
-As a leader, you need to understand what makes your team tick – both professionally and personally.
-This shows you care, and establishes trust.
+Even though professional relationships are supposed to be businesslike, it’s essential to make a personal connection with your team.
+As a leader, you need to understand what makes your team tick professionally and personally.
+This shows you care and establishes trust.

-Don’t criticize, explain.
 Every employee makes mistakes, some big and some small.
-Instead telling them they did a bad job, explain exactly what they did wrong and what changes you need them to make immediately.
+Instead of telling them, they did a lousy job, explain precisely what they did wrong and what changes you need them to make immediately.
 Be firm, but don’t break the trust you have with a good employee by criticizing them for an honest mistake.